 On next job seeker profile viewing and trying to add the profile into the view list he can automatically add the profile to the list.

-On his desired number of addition he can now make the payment (USD 100) to view the detailed profiles of chosen jobseeker. (each title will have only one kind of job seekers having same industry and subcategory)
+On his desired number of addition he can now make the payment (USD 100) to view the detailed profiles of chosen jobseeker. (each title will have only one kind of job seekers having same industry and subcategory) Can you clarify this please?

 He can add new profiles to view in the same view list title but to only 5 days from the date of creating title.
+No. Once a list of job seekers has been created and paid for, the employer can view these for up to 5 days.
+The employer cannot add to this list after it has been created and paid for.

 Note : by each name shown under applicants ,the employer can see the description which the applicant has given while applying

+That’s fine.

 Note: we haven’t included the messaging system between employers and jobseeker as it is out of scope, if you want to include this messaging between jobseeker and employer then it may cost you more.
 Please specify

+No… no messaging needed at this stage.

 5.2.
 Job seeker dashboard and profile display